antaripg/genetic-algorithm-notebooks/README.md

-# genetic-algorithm-notebooks
+# metaheuristics-algorithm-notebooks
-Repository containing all the colab notebooks on genetic alogorithm
+Repository containing all the colab notebooks on metaheuristics alogorithm